 Miles is rarely alone, and when he is, the longest amount of time is usually when I am at a movie.
 A lot of people might think, “Why would a dog like Miles benefit from crate training, if he is hardly ever alone?”
 Well, it may surprise some to know that I feel it is extremely helpful, and for reasons you may not expect.
 The first thing many people might not expect: most of the use of Miles’ crate occurs with the door open.
 If the crate is always available at home, and is never used for punishment or forced confinement, you will find it to be a very useful space for your dog whether you are home, or not.

-1. Dogs like to have a personal den
+1. Dogs like to have a personal spot (but note: it is NOT a den)

 Miles’ crate is always out in a central location.
 The door is open, and it is the only space in the house that is 100% his.
-No one can bother him when he is in there, no one can force him to get in, or to get out.
+No one can bother him when he is in there, no one ever forces him to get in, or to get out.
 It is the one place where he feels he can rest without worrying about being disrupted.
 It is a place where he can seek refuge, yet a place he can be where he never feels he is missing out on anything going on in our home.
-Miles loves to curl up in his cozy den, and often rests his head just outside the crate.
-The open-door crate offers the ultimate sense of security if used properly, for it has a durable all-around den-like quality that no dog bed can match.
-Gone are any worries of being tripped over or stepped on.
+Miles loves to curl up in his crate, and often rests his head just outside.
+The open-door crate offers the ultimate sense of security if used properly.

 Dogs were bred and trained for a wide range of specific jobs.
 Most dogs, regardless of their primary job, were also used as watch dogs.
 In a rural area this serves an important function, because when there is a noise outside, the dog can alert their humans, and let any outside parties know that they are on watch.
 In the city, or in closer quarters, there are going to be a lot more noises, and therefore, a much bigger job for the dog on duty.
 An alert busy type of dog that is left alone may feel their job is to keep watch over the home while you are gone.
 My routine of crating Miles when I am out automatically relieves him of any jobs he would otherwise feel he needs to perform.
 He knows he is officially off duty.
 Even terriers get relief from someone else taking charge now and then!